Cell (novel): Plot

-Clayton Riddell, a struggling artist from Maine, has just landed a graphic novel deal in Boston when "The Pulse", a signal sent out over the global cell phone network, suddenly turns every cell phone user into mindless zombie-like killers.
-Clay is standing in Boston Common when the Pulse hits, causing chaos to erupt around him near an ice cream truck.
-Civilization crumbles as the "phoners" attack each other and anyone in view.
+Clayton Riddell, a struggling artist from Maine, lands a graphic novel deal in Boston when "The Pulse", a signal sent over the global cell phone network, turns cell phone users into zombie-like killers.
+Civilization crumbles as the "phoners" attack anyone in view.

 Amidst the chaos, Clay is thrown together with middle-aged Thomas McCourt and fifteen-year-old Alice Maxwell; the trio escapes to Tom's suburban home as Boston burns.
-The next day, they learn the "phoners" have begun foraging for food and banding together.
-Clay is still determined to return to Maine and reunite with his young son, Johnny.
-Having no better alternatives, Tom and Alice come with him.
-They trek north by night across a devastated New England, having fleeting encounters with other survivors and catching disturbing hints about the activities of the phoners, who still attack non-phoners on sight.
+The next day, they forage for food and band together.
+Clay is determined to return to Maine and reunite with his son, Johnny.
+Tom and Alice reluctantly come with him.
+They trek north across a devastated New England, having fleeting encounters with other survivors and catching hints about the activities of the phoners, who attack non-phoners on sight.

-Crossing into New Hampshire, they arrive at the Gaiten Academy, a prep school with one remaining teacher, Headmaster Charles Ardai, and one surviving pupil, Jordan.
-The pair show the newcomers where the local phoner flock goes at night: they pack themselves into the Academy's soccer field and "switch off" until morning.
-It is clear the phoners have become a hive mind and are developing psychic abilities.
-The five survivors decide they must destroy the flock and, using two propane tankers, they succeed in doing so.
+Crossing into New Hampshire, they arrive at the Gaiten Academy, a prep school where only Headmaster Charles Ardai and pupil Jordan are unaffected.
+Every night, the local phoners pack themselves into the academy's soccer field and "switch off" until morning.
+They have become a hive mind and are developing psychic abilities.
+The five survivors destroy the flock using fire.

-Clay tries to get everyone to flee the scene, but the others refuse to abandon the elderly Ardai.
-That night, all of the survivors share the same horrific dream: each dreamer sees himself in a stadium, surrounded by phoners, as a disheveled man wearing a Harvard hooded sweatshirt approaches.
-Waking, the heroes share their frightening dream experiences and dub him "the Raggedy Man".
-A new flock surrounds their residence, and the survivors face the phoners’ leader: the Raggedy Man from their dreams.
-The phoners flock kills other normals in reprisal and orders the protagonists to head north to a spot in Maine called "Kashwak".
+Clay tries to get everyone to flee, but the others refuse to abandon the elderly Ardai.
+That night, the survivors all see a disheveled man wearing a Harvard hoodie.
+They dub him "The Raggedy Man".
+The flock kills other normals in reprisal and orders the group to journey to a location in Maine called "Kashwak".
 The flock psychically compels Ardai to commit suicide.
-Clay and the others bury him and travel north, as Clay is still determined to go home.
+Clay and the others bury Ardai before departing.